 The online bachelor’s degree in hospitality management at GSC builds communication, public relations, and leadership skills applicable to careers in the hospitality industry.
 Students need an associate degree in hospitality services, tourism, or a related field to enroll.
 Professional licensure, certifications, and trainings may also meet the admission requirements for the degree.

-GSC's transfer pathway allows students to transfer in an entire associate degree as long as they meet institutional criteria.
+GSC’s transfer pathway allows students to transfer in an entire associate degree if they meet institutional criteria.
 GSC participates in partnerships with community colleges throughout New Hampshire to facilitate transfers.

 The hospitality management curriculum includes 120 credits.
 Students complete foundational coursework in hotel and restaurant management; food service systems and control; sustainable tourism; and event, meeting, and conference management.
 GSC’s program also emphasizes principles of marketing and management while training students in project management strategies, financial accounting, and service marketing.